bugLoverIO/PlatformIO-GDB/README.md

 ```
 gcc gdbpipe.c -o gdbpipe
 ```
-Its usage is trivial, gdb parameters describes where is located Espressif GDB It performs a simple pipe connection eg, any gdbpipe STDIN is forwarded to GDB STDIN, any GDB STDOUT is forwarded to gdbpipe STDOUT, with adapations in between.
+Its usage is trivial, gdb parameters describes where Espressif GDB is located, in order to fork the process, and any extra parameters will be used by invoking GDB
+It performs a simple pipe connection eg, any gdbpipe STDIN is forwarded to GDB STDIN, any GDB STDOUT is forwarded to gdbpipe STDOUT, with adapations in between.
 ```
 usage: gdbpipe [--help] --gdb path [up to 20 extra GDB parametes]